confused-Techie/sloth/README.md

 Again requires specifying the full path from the root of the repo.

 A note, the EJS script that's imported should not use any variables as they will not retain the context, and will be parsed as standard HTML.
+This may mean it is best suited for importing banners, or other warnings that may appear multiple times throughout a document.

 ```markdown
 !!!includeEJS(views/partials/simple.ejs)!!!